 8. Stop by the Famine Cottage

 Anyone interested in Ireland’s rich history will be intrigued by this cluster of stone cottages.
 Once you step through the door of this 19th-century house, you’ll feel as if you’ve stepped back in time.
-On cold, windy days, you’ll gain an understanding of how difficult life was for natives, especially during the Irish Potato Famine.
+On cold, windy days, you’ll understand how difficult life was for natives, especially during the Irish Potato Famine.

 You can watch one of the local farmers get their sheepdogs to round up the herds for a unique Irish experience when looking for what to do in Dingle.